GM recall: Side air bags can explode in Chevy, GMC pickups - News Break

 GM recall: Side air bags can explode in Chevy, GMC pickups

-DETROIT (AP) — General Motors is recalling more than 400,000 pickup trucks in the U.S. because the side air bags can explode without warning and spew parts into the cabin.
+General Motors is recalling more than 400,000 pickup trucks in the U.S. because the side airbags can explode without warning and spew parts into the cabin.

-Documents posted Friday by U.S. safety regulators say the air bag inflator can rupture or the end cap can fly off on both sides of the trucks.
-Documents say three inflators ruptured in 2015 Silverados last month, one in Florida and two in Texas.
-All three trucks were unoccupied at the time, and GM says it has no reports of injuries..

-The company says a manufacturing defect allowed moisture into the inflator while it was being manufactured, causing corrosion.
-The inflators were made in Mexico by Joyson Safety Systems.
+The company says a manufacturing defect allowed moisture into the inflator during manufacturing, causing corrosion.

 Comments / 0